CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 * If the files are **encrypted with the CSC public encryption key** you will be able to access their content in read-only mode.
 The current streaming speed is about 50 MB/s.

-* The Projects folder is **available only when the SD Filesystem application is open**.
+* The Projects folder is **available only when the SD Access Filesystem application is open**.
 If you log out from the application, you will not be able to access the data stored in SD Connect, unless you previously made a full copy of it.

 ![Untitled-2](https://user-images.githubusercontent.com/83574067/140091591-139401d5-512e-4301-a046-e68d8bbc4d40.png)